 On 18th June 2014, significant and important changes were made to the Voluntary Disclosure process, affecting US persons both living inside and outside the United States who have failed to properly report their income and foreign financial accounts.

 These changes will give thousands of US persons a new, improved way to come into compliance with their US tax filing obligations.
-Changes have occurred to:

 US Tax & Financial Services provide tax advice, guidance, planning and compliance services (tax return preparation) for individuals, partnerships, corporations, trusts and estates for anyone subjected to the US tax system, wherever they may be in the world.
 We also prepare UK tax returns, along with LDF (Liechtenstein Disclosure Facility) and UK Swiss (Rubik) disclosures.
 With more than 25 years experience, we have offices in London, Zurich and Geneva, bringing expertise from KPMG, Ernst & Young, Arthur Andersen, PwC and Deloitte across a wide range of sectors.
 Whether an expat living outside the US, an American investing offshore, or whether you are investing in the United States our specialist team of cross border advisors can help you.